wdawson/okta.github.io/_source/_posts/2018-07-02-build-a-secure-crud-app-with-aspnetcore-and-react.md

 git clone git@github.com:oktadeveloper/dotnetcore-react-crud-example
 ```

-Then create a new branch we’ll use to turn the shell into a fully CRUD application.
+Then create a new branch we'll use to turn the shell into a fully CRUD application.

 ```sh
 git checkout -b crud-app
 ```

 ## Set Up Your Okta Application
 Dealing with user authentication in web apps is a massive pain for every developer.
 This is where Okta shines: it helps you secure your web applications with minimal effort.
-To get started, you’ll need to create an OpenID Connect application in Okta.
+To get started, you'll need to create an OpenID Connect application in Okta.
 Sign up for a forever-free developer account (or log in if you already have one).

 {% img blog/crud-aspnet-core-react/okta-signup.png alt:"Okta Signup Screenshot" width:"700" %}{: .center-image }

-Once you’ve logged in and landed on the dashboard page, copy down the Org URL pictured below.
+Once you've logged in and landed on the dashboard page, copy down the Org URL pictured below.
 You will need this later.

 {% img blog/crud-aspnet-core-react/okta-org-url.png alt:"Org Url Dashboard Screenshot" width:"700" %}{: .center-image }